howallworks/theoryofeverything/docs/theoryofeverything.en.md

 The simplest proof is the annihilation processes, for example, of an electron-positron pair, while are formed [[Photon.en|photons]] and gravitons, which are difficult to detect.
 In fact, an electron and a positron consist of a bunch of quantum photons and quantum gravitons, but during interaction/annihilation/"transformation" they lose stability and fly apart into their constituent parts.
 Each "formed" of 2/3 [[Photon.en|photons]] contains many quantum photons.
 All the "transformations" of particles [[Standard Model.en|Standard Model]] plus a quantum gravitons - changing combinations of groups [[Quantum photon.en|quantum photons(q.ph.)]] and [[Quantum graviton.en|quantum gravitons(q.g.)]].

+Everything with mass contains and emits quantum gravitons.
+Everything that has a charge contains and emits quantum photons.
+Everything that has a neutral charge and a non-zero mass contains and emits on average an equal number of quantum photons with opposite helicity (they carry the opposite charge effect).
+As a result, everything consists of a quantum photons and a quantum gravitons.

 It is worth noting that such stable particles as, for example, a proton are not really absolutely stable, since they have mass and, accordingly, emit [[Quantum graviton.en|quantum gravitons]] and if there are no external sources for sufficient replenishment, they will decay.
 Also with black holes.